-I am very excited to be commissioned By Barbour for their Summer campaign 2020.
+I was very excited to be commissioned by Barbour for their Summer campaign 2020.

 Meet Becky Bettesworth — an artist living in South Devon with her husband, three children and dog Squiggle.
 After working in the bustling city as an art director at an advertising agency, Becky moved to Devon to live a more Barbour Way of Life.
 Since then, she has built her career on creating beautiful, vintage-style travel posters, celebrating the amazing natural beauty of England.